Working with Records

 To start the batch delete process, select the delete icon from the menu, then select the “Batch Delete” option.

-Selecting the batch delete option will open a new page that will walk you through the batch delete process.
+Selecting the batch delete option will open a toolbox on the left side of the Builder that will walk you through the batch delete process:

 Deleting All Records